Khan/OpenResponses/Readme.md

 | `flowID` | Chooses which flow (activity) is being displayed.
 Corresponds to pages in `lib/flows`. |
 | `classCode` | Can be any arbitrary string.
 Creates isolated "pools" of students to set boundaries for peer exchange. |
 | `userID` | Set this to a user's ID to "impersonate" that user. |

+# Attributions

+Lock icon by Dima Lagunov from the Noun Project.
+Waiting icon by Leonardo Schneider from the Noun Project.